2019 BNP Paribas Open – Women's singles

 Bianca Andreescu defeated Angelique Kerber in the final, 6–4, 3–6, 6–4 to win the women's singles tennis title at the 2019 Indian Wells Open.
-It was her maiden WTA Tour title, and Andreescu became the first wildcard champion in the tournament's history, as well as the youngest champion since Serena Williams in 1999.
-This marked the second consecutive year where a player won the tournament as her maiden WTA Tour singles title.
+It was her first WTA Tour title, and she was the first wildcard champion in tournament history.
+This marked the second consecutive year when a player won the tournament as her first WTA Tour singles title.

 Naomi Osaka was the defending champion, but lost to Belinda Bencic in the fourth round.
-Osaka retained the WTA no. 1 singles ranking despite failing to defend her title.
+Osaka retained the world No. 1 singles ranking despite failing to defend her title.
 Petra Kvitová, Simona Halep, Sloane Stephens and Karolína Plíšková were also in contention for the top ranking.

 Seeds

 All seeds received a bye into the second round.